 Peabody faculty have access to a variety of tools to accomplish their learning goals in their academic courses.
 Start with the Faculty Guide to Flexible Course Design to help with defining your goals, then explore the areas below.

-Using Blackboard, faculty can:
+Using Canvas, faculty can:

-Microsoft Teams sites can be created from the Student Information System (SIS), just like your Blackboard sections, and enrollments will be automatically handled by the system so faculty don’t have to worry about whether the right students have access.
+Microsoft Teams sites can be created from the Student Information System (SIS), just like your Canvas sections, and enrollments will be automatically handled by the system so faculty don’t have to worry about whether the right students have access.

 Zoom is Peabody’s video conferencing solution.
 For comprehensive information on Zoom, please visit the Faculty Guide to Zoom.